Healthy Homes Assessment Havelock North Central

 Havelock North Central Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Havelock North Central and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Havelock North Central and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Landlords and property managers must keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable to the rental property.

-• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes